olulesi/sei-project-4/README.md

   <img src="images/dndPlay2.gif" >
 </div>

+In order to implement the drag and drop functionality enabling the features we wanted such as adding a new ticket and column I had to create a separate code base in order to understand the documentation of react-beautiful-dnd.

-I had to do a lot of research into the different ways of applying the drag and drop functionality.
+After spending time researching into the different ways of applying the drag and drop functionality.
 I had originally wanted to use [react-dnd](https://react-dnd.github.io/react-dnd/about) dependency originally based on recommendations but after researching youtube tutorials  and further reading their documentation I realised Atlassian’s [react beautiful-dnd](https://github.com/atlassian/react-beautiful-dnd) was the best option as it is  specifically built for lists (vertical, horizontal, movement between lists, nested lists and so on)”.

 I then proceeded to created a separate code base in order to test the functionality of react beautiful-dnd.
 However I still needed to read [Jason Brown’s article](https://codedaily.io/tutorials/186/Multi-List-Drag-and-Drop-With-react-beautiful-dnd-Immer-and-useReducer) on the multi list drag and drop breaking down each function used helping mead the functionality of adding a new ticket and adding a new column.